Status and phase

 Pregnant (positive pregnancy test prior to treatment) or lactating women;

-Males with childbearing requirements;
+Patients with childbearing requirements;

 Central nervous system leukemia: patients with clinical symptoms suggesting active central nervous system (CNS) leukemia or confirmed CNS leukemia invasion;

-Patients with uncontrolled active systemic fungal, bacterial, or viral infection (defined as persistent signs/symptoms related to the infection without improvement despite appropriate antibiotic or antiviral therapy and/or other treatments), or unexplained pyrexia (> 38.5℃) during the screening period (only patients with tumor fever as judged by the investigator can be enrolled);
+Patients with uncontrolled active systemic fungal, bacterial, or viral infection (defined as persistent signs/symptoms related to the infection without improvement despite appropriate antibiotic or antiviral therapy and/or other treatments), or persistent unexplained pyrexia (> 38.5℃) without improvement during the screening period (only patients with tumor fever as judged by the investigator can be enrolled);

 Insufficient compliance in participating in this clinical study as judged by the investigator;